UX Design Processes

 2. Quality and Consistency

-A standardized UX design process helps maintain high quality and consistency across a product's interface.
-This uniformity is essential not only for the user's intuitive interaction with the product but also to reinforce the brand's identity and reliability.
+A standardized UX design process is something that helps keep the quality high and keep things consistent across a product's interface.
+This uniformity is essential—and it’s vital not just for the user's intuitive interaction with the product but to reinforce the brand's identity and reliability, too.

 A diagram showing the general flow of the interaction design process.